amiecorso/RefrigeratorSim/README.md

 - Experiment with greater timestamp granularity for decision-making.
 I used the timestep size provided in the MOER data (5 minutes).
 However, a more granular dataset could be created and would potentially provide better results, though the larger number of decision variables in the one-hour forecast window could quickly make this computationally infeasible.
-- Experiment with the number of predicted MOERs included in the forecast window by way of historical averages.
+- Experiment with the number of predicted MOERs included in the forecast window as historical averages.
+  (Though this has already run up against computational time limits.)
+- Experiment with the granularity at which averages are collected.
+This model uses the same 5-minute granularity of a timestep, however it might make sense to use larger "buckets" such as one hour.
-- Incorporate the first day’s pre-simulation data to populate the historical averages
+- Incorporate the first day’s pre-simulation data to populate the historical averages (just ran out of time)
+- Consider other linear solvers to potentially improve performance.

 The software:
 - Parameterize the model with a config file, making it easier to adjust parameters in one place, such as: